 Who Are the Saja Boys? — The Lion Symbol and Korean Grim Reaper Mythology Behind KPop Demon Hunters (Updated May 2026)

 If you watched KPop Demon Hunters and wondered why the rival boy band is called the Saja Boys, the answer is more layered than a simple one-word translation.
-As of May 2026, Netflix describes the Saja Boys as a rival boy band of demons in disguise, created as the biggest threat to HUNTR/X inside the film’s story world.
+As of May 2026, Netflix describes the Saja Boys as an irresistible rival boy band of demons in disguise and the biggest threat to HUNTR/X inside the film’s story world.

-So the most accurate way to understand the Saja Boys is not “saja only means lion” or “saja only means grim reaper.”
-The stronger reading is that the name uses a double layer: lion-like idol branding on the surface, and Korean afterlife mythology underneath.
+The stronger reading is not “saja only means lion” or “saja only means grim reaper.”
+The name works because it carries a double layer: lion-like idol branding on the surface, and Korean afterlife mythology underneath.
 This article explains both layers clearly, without treating fan theories as official facts or reducing Korean folklore to a scary costume.

 • The Saja Boys are fictional rival idols and supernatural antagonists in KPop Demon Hunters.